1601-mma2013/One_Call/README.md

 ## 2. Design Framework

 ### a.
 Elements

-Deﬁne manifestations of information and functionality
-1. Information
+##### Information
-	2. form factor
+* Form factor
-	3. posture
+-This application is either mobile or tablet application

+* Posture
+-The mode of attention are voice and fingers.

-	4. input method
+* Input method
+-This application is using voices,keypad and touch screen.

-2. functional and data elements
+#### Functional and data elements
-	- information
-	- functions
-	- mechanisms
-	- actions
+* Information
+* Functions
+* Mechanisms
+* Actions
-	- domain object models
+* Domain object models

 ### b.
 Framework
 Design overall structure of user experience